 For many synthetic-content workflows, teams should evaluate three practical control layers: user-facing visual or audio disclosures, standardized machine-readable metadata, and resilient watermarking or equivalent provenance support.
 Treat this as draft-code best practice, not as a separate legal test.

-Regulatory Update: Article 50 second draft (5 March 2026)
+Regulatory Update: Article 50 second draft and Digital Omnibus provisional agreement

 The European Commission published the second draft Code of Practice on marking and labelling AI-generated content on 5 March 2026.
 Key changes from Draft 1: the AI-generated vs. AI-assisted taxonomy has been removed in favour of a simplified two-layer approach (secured metadata + watermarking), with optional fingerprinting, logging, and detection support.
 A uniform EU icon for AI content labelling is still under discussion.